 PayPal Zettle Fees & Transactions Explained

-PayPal’s Zettle has no monthly fee and there are no plan tiers.
-However, Zettle does offer several types of per-transaction fees, so it isn’t completely free to use.
+PayPal’s Zettle has no monthly fee, and there are no plan tiers.
+However, Zettle does offer four types of per-transaction fees:

-Our team scored Zettle across six research categories, and the service earned a strong 4.2/5 score for pricing, due, in large part, to the generous free plan and reasonable transaction fees.
-As we said in the intro, this means Zettle will only really be a good fit for small retail businesses and pop-up stores since the per-transaction fee becomes prohibitive with numerous transactions.
+Our team scored Zettle across six research categories, and the service earned a strong score for pricing, due, in large part, to the generous free plan and reasonable transaction fees.
+As we said in the intro, this means Zettle will only really be a good fit for small retail businesses, pop-up stores, and food trucks since the per-transaction fee becomes prohibitive with numerous transactions.

 Card reader

-The first card reader will cost $29, plus tax, and each additional reader after the first will cost $79, plus tax.
+The first card reader will cost $29, plus tax.
+Each additional reader after the first will cost $79, plus tax.

 Zettle currently sells the Zettle Reader 2, which supports chip cards, contactless (NFC) cards, Apple Pay, Samsung Pay, and Google Pay.
 With a battery life of eight hours or 100 transactions, it connects via Bluetooth and promises to process credit cards in 10 seconds or less.